 Cleaning Your Piano Keys

-Cleaning your piano keys is a simple procedure, but it’s also something that you don’t want to mess up.
+Cleaning your keys is a simple procedure, but it’s also something that you don’t want to mess up.
 If you’re someone who cleans their keys regularly, you can usually get away with a damp paper towel or cloth.

 From here it’s pretty self-explanatory as you just want to scrub the keys until they appear and feel clean.
 The main thing here is to make sure the cloth or paper towel is damp and not soaking wet as you don’t want water on your piano keys or keyboard.